schombert/Project-Alice/docs/rules.md

 ### When an economic/military reform is possible

 These are only available for unciv nations.
-Some of the rules are the same as for social/political reforms:  If it is "next step only" either the previous or next issue option must be in effect.
-At least define:MIN_DELAY_BETWEEN_REFORMS months must have passed since the last issue option change (for any type of issue).
+Some of the rules are the same as for social/political reforms:  If it is "next step only" either the previous or next reform option must be in effect.
+At least define:MIN_DELAY_BETWEEN_REFORMS months must have passed since the last reform option change (for any type of reform).
 And it's `allow` trigger must be satisfied.
 Where things are different: Each reform also has a cost in research points.
 This cost, however, can vary.
 The actual cost you must pay is multiplied by what I call the "reform factor" + 1.
 The reform factor is (sum of ideology-in-upper-house x add-reform-triggered-modifier) x define:ECONOMIC_REFORM_UH_FACTOR + the nation's self_unciv_economic/military_modifier + the unciv_economic/military_modifier of the nation it is in the sphere of (if any).

 ### Elections